adamsilver/fdpb/06-a-search-form.md

 ## Toggling The Form's Visibility

-Even if removing the label and submit button could be done in a way that doesn't hurt usability, it doesn't really save enough space to allow the search form to fit within the header.
+Even if removing the label and submit button didn't degrade the usability of the form, it still wouldn't really solve the space problem enough to fit the form comfortably within the header.

-Another approach involves toggling the entire form's visibility using a button.
-Finding room in the header just for a button is relatively straightforward.
-The form might be revealed as an overlay or immediately underneath the header.
-Either way, including a visible label, a hint (if you need one) and a submit button becomes a simple task this way.
+Instead of messing around with pixels to this extent, we can toggle the entire form's visibility by letting users click a button.
+Finding room in the header for a button is relatively straightforward.
+And including a visible label, a hint (if needed) and a submit button is an easy task.

 ![Focus moved](./images/06/collapsible-search-form.png)